 In October 2005, we sold our oral/topical care business to Uluru, Inc. for up to \$20.6 million.
-At the closing of this agreement we received \$8.7 million.
-In addition, at the one year anniversary of the agreement, we expect to receive up to \$3.7 million and we will receive an additional \$1 million within 24 months after closing or earlier upon the achievement of a milestone.
+At the closing of this agreement we received \$8.7 million in cash proceeds.
+In addition, at the one year anniversary, October 12, 2006, of the agreement, we expect to receive up to \$3.7 million and we will receive an additional \$1 million within 24 months after closing or earlier upon the achievement of a milestone.
 Any contingent liabilities that arise in the future relating to our former business could reduce the \$3.7 million receipt.
 Additional payments of up to \$7.2 million may be made upon the achievement of certain additional milestones.